Board of Directors

-Mr. McSpiritt was recently named the first Archdiocesan Housing Chief Executive Officer of the Archdiocese of New York responsible for the housing work undertaken by Catholic Charities affiliates, the Association for New York Catholic Homes and the New York Institute for Human Development.
-He had been Chief of the New York City Law Department's Economic Development Division, which plays a central role in advising and negotiating major development projects for the City.
-Before returning to the Law Department, where he previously had served in the Economic Development Division and as Deputy Chief of the Municipal Finance Division, Mr. McSpiritt was Corporate Vice President and General Counsel of the Phipps Houses Group, the nation's largest non-profit developer, owner, and manager of affordable housing.
+Mr. McSpiritt is the first Chief Executive Officer for Archdiocesan Housing of the Archdiocese of New York, responsible for the housing work undertaken by Catholic Homes New York, a Catholic Charities affiliate.
+Catholic Homes New York is an owner and developer of affordable housing.
+He had been Chief of the New York City Law Department's Economic Development Division, which plays a central role in advising and negotiating major development projects for the city.
+Before returning to the Law Department, where he previously had served in the Economic Development Division and as Deputy Chief of the Municipal Finance Division, Mr. McSpiritt was Corporate Vice President and General Counsel of the Phipps Houses Group, a non-profit developer, owner, and manager of affordable housing in New York City.
 He is a graduate of Princeton University and the University of California, Los Angeles School of Law.

 Dr. Gail O. Mellow